jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/1-programs-algorithms-and-data.md

   const evens = [];

   for (let i = 0; i < numbers.length; i += 1) {
-    // % is the modulo operator, which gives you the
-    // remainder from dividing its first argument
-    // by its second argument.
-If a number is
-    // divisible by a second number, the
-    // result will be zero.
     if (numbers[i] % 2 === 0) {
       evens.push(numbers[i]);
     }